brendanwhit/pocs-final-project/docs/index.md

 surrounding these words.
 More research is required to improve the story finding algorithm for spikes in the more ingrained words.

-{% include image.html url="plots/kanye's-2018-shock-event-comparison.jpg"
-description="" %}
-{% include image.html url="plots/frappe-2018-shock-event-comparison.jpg"
-description="Figure 5: The 10 words with the smallest mean square error with respect to the shocking words knaye's (on the top) and frappe (on the bottom)." %}

 <p align="middle">
  <figure>